haitammabrouk/e-convention-app/README.md

 ## Project Overview

 This web application streamlines and automates the manual internship agreement signing process previously used by the school.
-It replaces time-consuming manual steps — downloading forms, filling them out, physically signing, and submitting documents — with a fully digital, efficient workflow.improving overall user experience.
+It replaces time-consuming manual steps — downloading forms, filling them out, physically signing, and submitting documents — with a fully digital, efficient workflow, Improving overall user experience.

 ## Technology Stack